Police ‘assessing’ Stansted Airport private flights over Epstein links

 On Tuesday, an Essex Police spokesperson said: “We are assessing the information that has emerged in relation to private flights into and out of Stansted Airport following the publication of the US DoJ (Department of Justice) Epstein files.”

+“They use entirely independent terminals not operated by London Stansted and no private jet passengers enter the main airport terminal.

+“The airport does not manage or have any visibility of passenger arrangements on privately operated aircraft.”

-The statement comes after the National Police Chiefs’ Council (NPCC) said that a national group had been set up to support UK police forces that are “assessing allegations” following the publication of the Epstein files.
+The statement from Essex Police comes after the National Police Chiefs’ Council (NPCC) said that a national group had been set up to support UK police forces that are “assessing allegations” following the publication of the Epstein files.

 A spokesperson for the NPCC said: “A national coordination group has been set up to support a small number of forces assessing allegations that have emerged following the publication of the US DoJ Epstein files.